A Harder-Narasimhan theory for Kisin modules: HN-theory

 \section{HN-theory}

-In this section, we develop a Harder-Narasimhan theory on the category of (torsion) Kisin modules with bounded height.
+In this section, we develop a Harder--Narasimhan theory on the category of (torsion) Kisin modules with bounded height.
 After some background, we demonstrate its basic properties in \S 2.3 (Proposition \ref{prop:HN_main}).
 We then deduce the standard consequences (i.e., HN-filtration, HN-polygon, etc.).